Frequently asked questions

 Q. How do I find out more about DDD?

-Please read everything on http://www.ddduk.org/ for information about the study, and speak to your geneticist or genetic counsellor if you have any questions.
-You can also contact SWAN UK (Syndromes Without A Name; swan@geneticalliance.org.uk) or Unique (Rare Chromosomal Disorder Group; info@rarecromo.org) with
+A. Please read everything on http://www.ddduk.org/ for information about the study, and speak to your geneticist or genetic counsellor if you have any questions.
+You can also contact Unique (Rare Chromosomal Disorder Group; info@rarecromo.org) with any questions.

 Q. Can I participate in the DDD study?